Slow Cooker Tandoori Chicken

 I’ve used Harissa and turmeric to achieve the colouring, However, in my honest opinion, you can easily skip that, and opt for a few drops of red food colouring instead.
 Or just leave it natural!
 Above all, it is your choice.

 Most important is this is flexible, therefore you can make it what you want.

 Serve it alongside my spinach, mushroom and garlic rice, or with my mini naan breads!

-I am in the middle of writing a post with guide to making your own spice mixes such as garam masala, so if that’s something you want to learn more about keep, keep an eye out for it.
+I am in the middle of writing a post with a guide to making your own spice mixes such as garam masala, so if that’s something you want to learn more about, keep an eye out for it.

 I hope you enjoy the tandoori chicken recipe, don’t forget to tag me in your pictures so I can see how yours turned out!

 - Grill or blow torch

 - 1 kg Chicken breast or thigh score thighs or dice breast

 - half tbsp Coriander I've used both ground and dried before and both work well

 - Half lemon Juiced 2-3 tbls if using bottled